spiral-php/tutorials/docs/en/framework/interceptors.md

 requests, interceptors can be used to add functionality to a wide range of components.

-Interceptors should implement the `Spiral\Core\CoreInterceptorInterface` interface, which requires them to define a `callAction` method.
+Interceptors should implement the `Spiral\Core\CoreInterceptorInterface` interface, which requires them to define a `process` method.
 This method is called by the framework at specific points in the application's execution, such as before or after a controller action is invoked.

 For example, we could create an `SlowQueryDetectorInterceptor` class that implements the `CoreInterceptorInterface` and